sluhai/starknet-attestation-dashboard/README.md

         target_label: exported_network
         replacement: SN_SEPOLIA
   ```
+3. After updating the configuration, restart Prometheus.
+It will begin collecting and storing metrics for visualization and analysis.
-3. Add Prometheus as a data source in Grafana.
+4. Add Prometheus as a data source in Grafana.
-4. Import the starknet-attestation-dashboard.json file in your Grafana UI.
+5. Import the starknet-attestation-dashboard.json file in your Grafana UI.

 That's it.